PerlAlien/Alien-Autotools/README.md

 Returns the list of directories that need to be added to `PATH` in order for the autotools to work correctly.

+## aclocal\_dir

+    my @dirs = Alien::Autotools->aclocal_dir;

+Returns the list of directories that need to be added to `ACLOCAL_PATH` in order for the autotools to work correctly.

+## versions

+    my %versions = Alien::Autotools->versions;

+Returns the versions of the various autotools that are available.

 ## autoconf\_dir